wuciawe/wuciawe.github.io/_posts/2014-09-17-installing-linux-debian,-arch.md

 {% highlight console %}
-fdisk -l # list the drivers and partitions cgdisk /dev/sda # create partitions on /dev/sda
+fdisk -l # list the drivers and partitions cgdisk /dev/sda # create partitions on /dev/sda cfdisk /dev/sda # another tool for partition
 {% endhighlight %}

-The Hex code 8300 is for Linux Filesystem, and 8200 is for swap.
+For cgdisk, the Hex code 8300 is for Linux Filesystem, and 8200 is for swap.

-I choose first partition with 30G and 8300 Hex code for `/`, and second one with 4G and 8200 Hex code for `swap`, and remaining disk space with 8300 Hex code for `/home`.
+I choose first partition with 200M for boot, and second one with 30G and 8300 Hex code for `/`, and third one with 4G and 8200 Hex code for `swap`, and remaining disk space with 8300 Hex code for `/home`.

 After that, format these partitions with:

 {% highlight console %}
+mkfs.ext2 /dev/sda1
-mkfs.ext4 /dev/sda1
+mkfs.ext4 /dev/sda2
-mkfs.ext4 /dev/sda3
+mkfs.ext4 /dev/sda4
-mkswap /dev/sda2
+mkswap /dev/sda3
-swapon /dev/sda2
+swapon /dev/sda3
 {% endhighlight %}

 `Notice`: even with GParted, the above command `swapon /dev/sdax` is still necessary to plug swap on.